luckyluke007/ucsc-alumniweekend/source/_pages/index.md

   <div class="content">
     <a href="https://www.ucsc.edu"><img src="/assets/images/uc-santa-cruz-reverse.svg" alt="UC Santa Cruz" class="logo"></a>
     <h1>Save the date for Alumni Week 2022!</h1>
-    <p>A mix of virtual and in-person events awaits you <strong>Wednesday–Sunday, April 20–24, 2022</strong>.
+    <p>A mix of virtual and in-person events awaits you <strong>Tuesday–Sunday, April 19–24, 2022</strong>.
 We can’t wait to see you!
 Watch your inbox for more details.</p>
   </div>
 </div>